 The park sits along the Boise River Greenbelt, so it is very accessible by bike or by foot.
 The park is also easily accessed from downtown along Highway 21.
 Because of it's easy access, there are often people utilizing the park's many amenities.

 In the summer, stand-up paddleboarders, kayakers, and swimmers can be found in the river.
 The park is also a great place to take your dog to swim, as pets are not allowed at nearby Sandy Point Park.
-There are multiple shelters with benches to host gatherings.
+There are multiple shelters with benches to host gatherings; call 208.334.2432 for reservations.
 Additionally, a volleyball court and multiple horseshoe pits provide fun for all that visit.

 Those who just wish to sit and enjoy the sights can cast a line in the river or watch the nesting hawks that call the surrounding Black Cliffs home.
 Deer can be seen in the hills surrounding the park as well.